Embedded Muse 41 Copyright 1999 TGG December 24, 1999

 One of the more insidious problems lies in violating a flip flop’s setup time.
 EVERY flop has a specified minimum setup time: the number of nanoseconds that data must be present at the device’s input before the clock signal transitions.
 If the data appears inside of this window (say, if the min setup time is 2 nsec and data changes 1 nsec before clock changes) then the output of the flip flop is undefined.
 This condition is called “metastability”, and is clearly a profound issue.

 Fully synchronous systems don’t suffer from metastability issues since, by definition, data changes at safe times.
 Instead, metastability comes into play when data is asynchronous to clock.
 Suppose a parallel encoder goes into a 12 bit latch that is clocked by the CPU when the processor is ready to read the data.
-The encoder is asynchronous to the CPU’s clock, so there’s no reasonable way to insure that the changing encoder data will meet the latch’s setup time.
+The encoder is asynchronous to the CPU’s clock, so there’s no reasonable way to ensure that the changing encoder data will meet the latch’s setup time.
 Occasionally – not often – the latched data will be corrupt.

 Now, let’s examine the meaning of “corrupt”.
 As a young engineer I learned that violating a flop’s setup time would yield an unpredictable output: that is, try to clock in a one, and the output could be either a one or a zero.
 However, most papers on the subject suggest metastability yields very long propagation times.
 That is, instead of taking 5 nsec to clock the data through, the time can rise to many tens or hundreds of nanoseconds, the amount of time being a function of the device’s construction and how badly the setup time is violated.